Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

-\textbf{Frame-level token responsiveness.} Previous studies~\cite{cai2025mixture, zhang2025vsa, jeong2024dreammotion, yatim2024space} show that the spatially averaged attention features (e.g., query or key features) serve as a strong proxy for measuring how much each frame contributes to the model’s prediction.
-Formally, given query, key, and value matrices $Q, K, V \in \mathbb{R}^{N \times D}$ within a DiT block, we represent all tokens belonging to frame $t$ with a single aggregated vector $\bar{K}_t$ obtained by spatially averaging the key features: where $\mathcal{I}_t$ denotes the set of token indices for frame $t$.
-Next, we estimate the responsiveness of each frame by computing its maximum attention response to the target queries $Q_{\text{tgt}}$: The responsiveness score $R_t$ quantifies the degree to which frame $t$ influences the current generation step.
-A higher $R_t$ indicates that at least one target query token strongly attends to that frame, implying it contains essential visual cues, whereas frames with low $R_t$ can be safely compressed without degrading generation quality.
+Previous studies~\cite{cai2025mixture, zhang2025vsa, jeong2024dreammotion, yatim2024space} show that the spatially averaged attention features (e.g., query or key features) serve as a strong proxy for measuring how much each frame contributes to the model’s prediction.
+Formally, given query, key, and value matrices $Q, K, V \in \mathbb{R}^{N \times D}$ within a DiT block, we represent all tokens belonging to frame $t$ with a single aggregated vector $\bar{K}_t$ obtained by spatially averaging the key features:

+where $\mathcal{I}_t$ denotes the set of token indices for frame $t$.
+Next, we estimate the responsiveness of each frame by computing its maximum attention response to the target queries $Q_{\text{tgt}}$:

+The responsiveness score $R_t$ measures how strongly frame $t$ influences the current generation.
+A higher $R_t$ indicates that at least one target query token strongly attends to that frame whereas low responsive frames can be safely compressed.